jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/commands-implementation.md

 ### Implementation as Stand-Alone

 Anything not allowed for command symbols, is allowed anyway, but generates a warning and generates alternative behavior, that IS allowed, because this allows direct conversion back and forth between a command and an object, so there might not be any loss of structure of you just convert an object symbol into a command and back again.

+### Loose Ideas

+*Active* clauses, command calls and active command references in parent commands `are always` private, because `you can not` reference a sub-command.